How to Distinguish High-Quality CBD Oil from Scam Products

 Hemp can be grown in several places where the climate provides for it.
 Countries in Europe, North America, and Asia all grow the plant, but you should always make sure you buy hemp sourced from either Europe or America, as these plants are subject to strict organic regulations and are therefore much higher quality.

 It’s certainly a lot cheaper to buy hemp from China or India, which is why some companies are able to offer “CBD oils” at much lower prices than the top competitors.
-However, these strains have not been genetically produced for high CBD content, and will therefore be largely ineffective when it comes to actually providing therapeutic benefit.
+However, these strains have not been genetically produced for high CBD content, and will therefore be largely ineffective in terms of the actual amount of CBD that’s infused.

 The hemp plant can grow in very harsh environments and is famous for needing few pesticides or herbicides during cultivation.
 It can also grow in poor soil conditions, because as it grows, the plant absorbs all the toxins in the soil and cleans up the land – this is why hemp was proposed as a solution after the Chernobyl nuclear disaster.
 But this is also why it’s important to have your hemp grown in healthy land, ensuring that it is safe to consume.

-The Federal Farm Bill of 2014 allows hemp to be grown in some U.S. states that participate in a research pilot program.
+The Federal Farm Bill of 2018 allows hemp to be grown legally in U.S. with proper licensure.
 With legislation in place, you can be confident that U.S. farmers are growing hemp on healthy land, ensuring that any hemp grown for consumption purposes is completely safe.
 The same applies to EU countries, though it might be a good idea to avoid eastern European countries that have fewer regulations.

 Good, trustworthy companies will tell you where the hemp was grown, giving you peace of mind that everything is safe.